DESCRIPTION

 TREATMENT SUMMARY

-Decontamination with activated charcoal is effective within 2 hours of ingestion of non-liquid forms of acetaminophen (paracetamol).
-It is indicated for cooperative adult patients only.
-Rapid measurement of plasma acetaminophen (paracetamol) level is necessary to determine if an antidote is required.
-N-acetylcysteine is a life-saving antidote, and while its efficacy declines after approximately eight hours of the acetaminophen (paracetamol) ingestion, it should be administered to all patients with a potentially toxic overdose, regardless of time, and in all cases where there is uncertainty.
-Supportive care includes the continued use of N-acetylcysteine, monitoring of major organ function, and further management as indicated.
+Hemodialysis may be beneficial in severe poisoning with very high blood concentrations, particularly if acetylcysteine is unavailable.
+Supportive care includes the continued use of acetylcysteine, monitoring of major organ function, and further management as indicated.
 Use of sedating drugs is not recommended due to their impact on the assessment of mental function/encephalopathy.
 Acute hepatic and renal failure are well recognized concerns.
 Most complications are a consequence of hepatic failure and rarely occur in its absence.
-Advice should be sought from a specialist liver transplant unit: If The International Normalized Ratio (INR) is greater or equal to 2 at 24 hours or 3 at any time after overdose Or Creatinine is greater or equal to 200 umol/L (2.2 mg/dL) Or pH is less than or equal to 7.3 or bicarbonate less than or equal to 18 mmol/L (18 mEq/L) Or Blood pressure is low after volume loading (mean arterial pressure less than or equal to 60 mmHg) Or The patient becomes encephalopathic Early discussion with a liver transplant unit is essential.
+Advice should be sought from a specialist liver transplant unit: If The International Normalized Ratio (INR) is greater than 3 at 48 hours or 4.5 at any time after overdose Or Oliguria or creatinine is greater than 200 umol/L (2.2 mg/dL) Or Persistent acidosis (pH less than 7.3) or arterial lactate greater than 3 mmol/L Or Systolic hypotension with a blood pressure less than 80 mmHg, despite resuscitation Or Hypoglycemia Or Severe thrombocytopenia Or Encephalopathy of any degree, or any alteration of consciousness (Glasgow Coma Scale less than 15) not associated with co-ingestion of sedatives Early discussion with a liver transplant unit is essential.
 Advice may be given and a decision to transport dependent upon results.
 In general it is considered desirable to transport patients prior to development of grade 2 encephalopathy. |

 EMERGENCY STABILIZATION